-Windsock is an advanced weather app for fliers of RC planes, helicopters and drones.
-As a pro perhaps you've already found that packing the flight gear and driving down to the park only to find it's too windy to fly can be frustrating.
-Instead use this tool to drop markers down on a map and get the latest wind readings, rain and daylight info for a near-by location so you can feel confident that it's great weather at sunset for your activity or even if it's great right now - find those perfect flying weather windows!
+Windsock is an advanced weather app for professional fliers of drones and other UAVs.
+As a pro perhaps you've already found that packing the flight gear and driving down to the flying location only to find it's too windy to fly can be frustrating.
+Instead use these tools get comprehensive reports on the latest flight conditions for a near-by location so you can feel confident that it's great weather at sunset for flying or even if it's great right now - find those perfect flying weather windows and fly smarter!

 Sun data presented visually, textually and verbally so you know exactly how much daylight is remaining.